 Targeted therapy is a type of treatment that finds and attacks certain parts of cancer cells and the signals sent to cancer cells that cause them to grow uncontrolled.
 They prevent the growth of cancer cells only, and do not harm healthy cells.

-A targeted therapy works to control a specific biomarker, so it can only treat patients with that specific biomarker.
-There is now an FDA approved drug for KRAS G12C-positive lung cancer and more are being studied in clinical trials including for other types of KRAS mutations.
+A targeted therapy works to control a specific biomarker, so it can only treat patients with that biomarker.
+There are currently two FDA-approved drugs for KRAS G12C-positive lung cancer.
+More treatments are being studied in clinical trials, including options for treating other types of KRAS mutations.

 How targeted therapy works